 One of the most enriching experiences employees can have is personal travel.
 Offering your employees a travel (or vacation) stipend to feed their wanderlust helps you create a happy culture of diversity and fulfillment.

 A recent U.S. Travel Association study showed a 22 percentage point gap between mega-travelers and homebodies when it comes to happiness with physical health and well-being - a powerful finding considering the rise of employee burnout.

-So, to make sure their employees aren't squandering valuable travel opportunities enhance their life (and actually using their PTO to do it), more and more employers are offering personal travel reimbursement.
+So, to make sure their employees aren't squandering valuable travel opportunities to enhance their life (and actually use their PTO to do it), more and more employers are offering personal travel reimbursement.

 First, a definition:

 An employee travel stipend, also called a vacation stipend or travel reimbursement, is an allotment of funds that workers can use during each calendar year at their discretion to pay for personal travel expenses.

 Companies that offer such a stipend for employee personal travel, which is different than business-related travel, are typically at the forefront of employee benefits and employee experience because it's:

 Another thing to note is that there are no federal or state laws that require employers to offer a travel stipend to their employees, so they can establish their own requirements for how their employees can use it.
 For example, employees may need to submit photos proving they spent time at a vacation destination before receiving reimbursement.